Lake District road trip inspiration

 Claife Viewing Station

 Overlooking Windermere, Claife Viewing Station has attracted visitors for centuries.
-A short woodland walk leads to panoramic views across England’s largest lake.
+A short woodland walk leads to broad views across England’s largest lake.

 6